rxnu/SQL-Project/QA.md

    Similarly, inconsistencies in `productSku` across `All_sessions`, `sales_report`, and `sales_by_sku` can make product-level analysis unreliable.
 If sales data isn’t properly linked across these tables, it could lead to inaccurate revenue calculations and misleading business insights.

 3. **Duplicate Entries**:
    Duplicate entries are another major concern.
-If the same `fullVisitorId` and `visitId` appear multiple times, session counts may be inflated, throwing off key performance metrics.
+If the same `fullVisitorId`  appear multiple times, session counts could be inflated, and theryby throw off key performance metrics.

 4. **Discrepancies in Sales Data**:
    Lastly, discrepancies in `total_ordered` values between `sales_report` and `sales_by_sku` present a risk.
 If the total number of products sold doesn’t match across these reports, it could signal missing transactions or aggregation errors.